programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

-# Example: running the example Jupyter notebooks with Anaconda
+# Example: running the sample Jupyter notebooks with Anaconda

 As mentioned above, one of the benefits of the Juputer + Anaconda setup is that this combination makes it easy to share analyses.
 We'll demonstrate this facility by cloning Jupyter's github repository, creating a conda environment from their `environment.yml`, and launching their sample notebooks (referenced above).

-1. clone their repository:
+1. clone the Jupyter repository:
 ```bash
 git clone https://github.com/jupyter/notebook
 ```
-2. create a conda environment from their package list
+2. create a conda environment from the included package list
 ```bash
 cd notebook
 conda env create -f docs/environment.yml -n jupyter_test_env
 ```
-3. launch Jupyter from their folder of example notebooks
+3. launch Jupyter from the folder of example notebooks
 ```bash
 source activate jupyter_test_env
 conda install jupyter # Jupyter isn't a base requirement of the notebook repo